ReactiumCore/Reactium-Legacy/readme.md

 Compiles `.scss` files into `.css` files by default.
 If `config.env` is `production`, the output files are optimized and minified.

 #### assets
-Transports assets files such as images, web fonts, and other support files to their corresponding location.
+Transports asset files such as images, web fonts, and other support files to their corresponding location.

 #### markup
 Transports html files to their corresponding location.